matheusfgalvao/matheusfgalvao/README.md

 - 👋 Hi, I’m Matheus Fajardo
-- 💞️ I started my career studying programming and technology, with time I migrated to the Marketing area, but always together with the technology and innovation area.
+- 💞️ I started my career studying programming and technology, with time I migrated to the Marketing area, but always connecting this learning with the technology and innovation area.
 - 👀 Nowadays I work with Strategic and Content Marketing for B2C and B2B segments.
 - 🌱 I continue to update myself in the technology area, which is a passion, and working in partnership with companies in this segment.
 - 📫 How to reach me: matheusfajardog@gmail.com or through LinkedIn: https://www.linkedin.com/in/matheus-fajardo/